Trump: Russia questions leak 'disgraceful'

 The Mueller questions are like a walking tour of all the Russia-related controversies surrounding Donald Trump's campaign and the early days of his presidency.

 The June 2016 Trump Tower meeting between top campaign aides and a woman with ties to the Russia government.
 The Ukraine-related changes to the Republican Party platform.
 Michael Flynn's contacts with Russian Ambassador Sergei Kislyak.
-All of the issues related to possible obstruction of justice - involving Attorney General Jeff Sessions, former FBI Director James Comey and the Mueller investigation itself.
+All of the issues related to possible obstruction of justice.

-In a series of morning tweets the president said it was disgraceful that the questions were made public and claimed that their topics proved there was no "collusion".
-Given that the Times reports the list came from communications between the special counsel and the Trump legal team, however, it's entirely possible the leak came from the president's own side.

 As for questions about collusion, there were plenty - including about Trump's 2013 beauty pageant visit to Moscow, his involvement with any Russian real estate deals during the presidential race, his son-in-law's back-channel outreach to the Russian government, his former adviser's contacts with Wikileaks and his knowledge of any outreach by campaign aides "to Russia about potential assistance to the campaign".